Creating To Do Lists In WordPress

 To-Do List Advanced Settings > Database Cleanup

-This is useful if, for example, you see that old to-do items are still showing up on your site.
+This is useful if, for example, you notice that previously deleted todo items are still appearing on your site.

 - Delete All To-Do Items – Delete all to-do items.

-Actions that you perform on the database from this screen cannot be reversed.
-If you are sure that you want to proceed with any of the database operations available in this section, then we recommend backing up your WordPress database first.
+Any database operations you perform from this screen cannot be undone.
+If you are sure that you want to carry out database operations in this section, then make sure to backup your database first.

-If you don’t want to back up your data manually, then get assistance from a WordPress professional, or use a WordPress backup plugin.
-You can read about a WordPress backup plugin that we recommend using to perform automated WordPress site backups here:
+If you don’t want to back up your site yourself, then get assistance from a WordPress professional, or use backup plugins.
+You can read about a great WordPress backup plugin that we recommend using to automate file and database backups here:

 User Permissions

-If you are using Individual List, the only item that is applicable in this section is the View To-Do List option …
+If you are using Individual List, the only setting that applies in this section is the View To-Do List option …

-If you are setting up user permissions and capabilities for Group and Master List types, select the highest level capabilities that you want users to perform for each option …
+If you are configuring user permissions and capabilities for Group and Master List types, select the highest level capabilities that you want users to be able to perform for each option …

 - Subscribers: Read